Equal-Vote/star-server/docs/contributions/1_local_setup.md

 npm run dev -w backend
 ```

-Launch frontend.
-If you want to just run the web client without setting up the server you can change the proxy under frontend/package.json to "proxy": "dev.star.vote".
+Launch frontend (in a new terminal).
+If you want to just run the web client without setting up the server you can add `PROXY_URL=dev.star.vote` in packages/frontend/.env.

 ```bash
 npm run dev -w star-vote